Charles, Cardinal de Bourbon (born 1523): Guise ascendency

 With word reaching Paris of the disastrous defeat of the royal army under Constable Montmorency at the Battle of Saint-Quentin, the regent, Catherine jumped into action.
 Together with Bourbon and the keeper of the seals she proceeded to the Hôtel de Ville where with the desperate situation highlighted and a speech given, she was granted 300,000 livres by the city to raise troops for the defence of the kingdom.
-As a consequence of the Constable's capture at Saint-Quentin, the Guise were ascendent in France, and able to secure for themselves a marriage between the dauphin and their niece.
-The celebrations took place in Paris in 1558 with Cardinals Bourbon, Lorraine, Guise, Sens, Meudon and Lenoncourt proceeding ahead of the dauphin who was brought forth for the ceremony by Bourbon's brother Navarre.
+As a consequence of the Constable's capture at Saint-Quentin, the Guise were ascendent in France, and able to secure for themselves a marriage between the Dauphin and their niece.
+The celebrations took place in Paris in 1558 with Cardinals Bourbon, Lorraine, Guise, Sens, Meudon and Lenoncourt proceeding ahead of the dauphin who was brought forth for the ceremony by Bourbon's brother Antoine of Navarre.

-Reign of François II
+Reign of Francis II

 Dispersal

 Upon the death of Henri in 1559, the Guise ascended to the apogee of their political power as the uncles of François II's wife.
 In the aftermath of the kings death Bourbon who was at court, did little to advocate for the political rights of his secular brothers.
 The Guise aimed to consolidate their hold on the administration, which had the potential to be challenged by a concerted push from the princes, as such they dispersed many of the senior princes on various missions. the Prince of Condé, Bourbon's brother was sent to Picardie to negotiate with Philip II, Cardinal Bourbon and his cousin Charles, Prince of La Roche-sur-Yon meanwhile were tasked with conducting Philip's new bride Elisabeth de Valois to her new home in Spain, and as such they departed south to the border in September.

 Conspiracy of Amboise

 After the Conspiracy of Amboise shook the Guise regime to its core in early 1560.
-Cardinal Bourbon was among those notables present for the reorientation of the crowns religious policy with the Edict of Amboise, the first French religious edict to draw a distinction between the crimes of 'heresy' and sedition, which had previously been considered one and the same offence.
+Cardinal Bourbon was among those notables present for the reorientation of the crown's religious policy with the Edict of Amboise, the first French religious edict to draw a distinction between the crimes of 'heresy' and sedition, which had previously been considered one and the same offence.
 The edict afford amnesty to those only guilty of the former provided they live as good Catholics going forward.
-At this time Bourbon was close to the Guise administration, allied alongside Marshal Saint-André and Montpensier to the family, while many of the other leading nobles found themselves pushed aside.
+At this time Bourbon was close to the Guise administration, allied alongside Marshal Saint-André and Louis, Duke of Montpensier to the family, while many of the other leading nobles found themselves pushed aside.